 The right topper can take a cake, well, over the top.
 Yeah, that was bad, I knew it was bad as I wrote it, but I did it anyway.
-Its true though, a basic cake can become next level and Instagram worthy with the right topper.
-Its even more impressive when that topper is made from a delicious decorated sugar cookie!
+Its true though, a basic cake can become next level and Instagram worthy with the right topper (especially when it's a delicious cookie!).

 I'm just beginning to hone my cake decorating skills.
 I started with sugar cookies, and expanded to cakes later.
 So, cookie toppers seemed like the perfect way to improve my basic cakes.
 Below are the three steps I use to make perfect cookie cake toppers!